isayasMatter/isayasmatter.github.io/_news/announcement_5.md

 related_posts: false
 ---

-Served as a mentor for the REU 2023 Summer program.
+I served as a research mentor for the REU 2023 Summer program at the University of Minnesota.